bitsapien/bitsapien.github.io/content/posts/using-telegram-as-a-pub-sub-system.md

 - What happens if Apple decides to change how "Notes" works fundamentally?

-My response to all these risks was leading me into one direction: Decouple myself with using Notes for everything.
-Reaching here has surely been a journey for me, philosophically too!
+My response to all these risks have led me to one conclusion - **Decouple myself with using Notes for everything.**

+The journey to this conclusion has surely worth talking about, which I will save for a seperate post.

 ### The Problem Statement
 Collect notes from my phone and save it to disk on my